-SIT Title Meaning Page SGB Incident Alert Messages 322 GEOSAR INCIDENT (SGB) 406 MHz alert message from an SGB, which does not contain independent position data (Doppler position data).
-It may or may not contain an encoded position.
-C-22 323 POSITION CONFLICT (GEOSAR; ENCODED ONLY) (SGB) 406 MHz alert message from an SGB with no Doppler positions for which the encoded position differs by more than the match criteria from one or more previous positions.
-C-22 324 POSITION CONFIRMATION (GEOSAR; ENCODED ONLY) (SGB) 406 MHz alert message from an SGB with no Doppler positions that identifies the confirmed position of a 406 MHz alert.
-C-22 332 NOTIFICATION OF COUNTRY OF REGISTRATION (GEOSAR ENCODED ONLY) (SGB) Message used between MCCs to notify the country of registration of an SGB 406 MHz beacon (NOCR).
-This message contains only an encoded position.
-C-22 334 NOTIFICATION OF RETURN LINK SERVICE PROVIDER (GEOSAR; ENCODED ONLY) (SGB) Message used between MCCs to notify the responsible MCC (see note 1) of an SGB 406 MHz beacon with RLS capability.
-This message only contains an encoded position (i.e., it contains no independent position).
-This message may or may not contain encoded position when an updated alert is sent to the RLSP after position confirmation.
-C-22 336 NOTIFICATION OF COUNTRY OF REGISTRATION (MEOSAR ENCODED ONLY) (SGB) Message used between MCCs to notify the country of registration of an FGB 406 MHz beacon (NOCR).
+SIT Title Meaning Page SGB Incident Alert Messages 322 GEOSAR INCIDENT (SGB) 406 MHz alert message from an SGB, which does not contain independent position data (Doppler or DOA position data).
+It may or may not contain an encoded (i.e., GNSS) position.
+C-25 323 POSITION CONFLICT (GEOSAR; ENCODED ONLY) (SGB) 406 MHz alert message from an SGB with no Doppler nor DOA positions for which the encoded (i.e., GNSS) position differs by more than the match criteria from one or more previous positions.
+C-25 324 POSITION CONFIRMATION (GEOSAR; ENCODED ONLY) (SGB) 406 MHz alert message from an SGB with no Doppler nor DOA positions that identifies the confirmed position of a 406 MHz alert.
+C-25 332 NOTIFICATION OF COUNTRY OF REGISTRATION (GEOSAR ENCODED ONLY) (SGB) Message used between MCCs to notify the country of registration of an SGB 406 MHz beacon (NOCR).
+This message contains only an encoded (i.e., GNSS) position.
+C-25 334 NOTIFICATION OF RETURN LINK SERVICE PROVIDER (GEOSAR; ENCODED ONLY) (SGB) Message used between MCCs to notify the responsible MCC (see note 1) of an SGB 406 MHz beacon with RLS capability.
+This message only contains an encoded (i.e., GNSS) position (i.e., it contains no independent position).
+This message may or may not contain encoded (i.e., GNSS) position when an updated alert is sent to the RLSP after position confirmation.
+C-25 336 NOTIFICATION OF COUNTRY OF REGISTRATION (MEOSAR ENCODED ONLY) (SGB) Message used between MCCs to notify the country of registration of an SGB 406 MHz beacon (NOCR).
 This message does not contain independent position data (DOA position data).
-It may or may not contain an encoded position.
-C-24 337 NOTIFICATION OF COUNTRY OF REGISTRATION (MEOSAR) (SGB) Message used between MCCs to notify the country of registration of an SGB 406 MHz beacon (NOCR).
+It contains an encoded (i.e., GNSS) position.
+C-27 337 NOTIFICATION OF COUNTRY OF REGISTRATION (MEOSAR) (SGB) Message used between MCCs to notify the country of registration of an SGB 406 MHz beacon (NOCR).
 This message contains DOA position data.
-It may or may not contain an encoded position.
-C-23 338 NOTIFICATION OF RETURN LINK SERVICE PROVIDER (MEOSAR; ENCODED ONLY) (SGB) Message used between MCCs to notify the responsible MCC (see note 1) of an SGB 406 MHz beacon with RLS capability.
-This message only contains an encoded position (i.e., it contains no independent position).
-This message may or may not contain encoded position when an updated alert is sent to the RLSP after position confirmation.
-C-24 339 NOTIFICATION OF RETURN LINK SERVICE PROVIDER (MEOSAR) (SGB) Message used between MCCs to notify the responsible MCC (see note 1) of an SGB 406 MHz beacon with RLS capability.
+It may or may not contain an encoded (i.e., GNSS) position.
+C-26 338 NOTIFICATION OF RETURN LINK SERVICE PROVIDER (MEOSAR; ENCODED ONLY) (SGB) Message used between MCCs to notify the responsible MCC (see note 1) of an SGB 406 MHz beacon with RLS capability.
+This message only contains an encoded (i.e., GNSS) position (i.e., it contains no independent position).
+This message may or may not contain encoded (i.e., GNSS) position when an updated alert is sent to the RLSP after position confirmation.
+C-27 339 NOTIFICATION OF RETURN LINK SERVICE PROVIDER (MEOSAR) (SGB) Message used between MCCs to notify the responsible MCC (see note 1) of an SGB 406 MHz beacon with RLS capability.
 This message contains DOA position data.
-It may or may not contain an encoded position.
-C-23 342 MEOSAR INCIDENT (NO DOA) (SGB) 406 MHz alert message from an SGB with no DOA position.
-An encoded position may or may not be available.
-C-24 343 POSITION CONFLICT (MEOSAR; ENCODED ONLY) (SGB) 406 MHz alert message from an SGB with no DOA position for which the encoded position differs by more than the match criteria from one or more previous positions.
-C-24
+It may or may not contain an encoded (i.e., GNSS) position.
+C-26 342 MEOSAR INCIDENT (NO DOA) (SGB) 406 MHz alert message from an SGB with no DOA position.
+An encoded (i.e., GNSS) position may or may not be available.
+C-27 343 POSITION CONFLICT (MEOSAR; ENCODED ONLY) (SGB) 406 MHz alert message from an SGB with no DOA position for which the encoded (i.e., GNSS) position differs by more than the match criteria from one or more previous positions.
+C-27